 8.4.3.5.1 Overview

 Table 8.4.3.5.1-1 provides an overview of the AV1 test tuples.
-For provided bitstreams, the AV1 encoder aomenc is built from the libaom libraries using the tag provided in the introduction.
+The AV1 encoder aomenc is built from the libaom libraries using the tag provided in the introduction.
 Keys are identified to refer to the bitstreams in the context of the scenario.